 For Looked After Children (LAC), a positive school experience is one of the most important factors contributing to good outcomes in later life, providing them with stability, structure and purpose.

-The GDFT Trust Board, Academy Lead Principal and Designated Teacher for LAC ensure the best provision and outcomes for LAC by maintaining:
+The GAT Trust Board, Academy Executive Principal, Head of School and Designated Teacher for LAC ensure the best provision and outcomes for LAC by maintaining:

 - A framework for assessing educational need, tracking progress, setting targets and monitoring educational outcomes for all LAC